narroyo1/sffnn/docs/sffnn.md

-Now we can go back to the delay departure to arrivals dataset, below you can see both approaches side by side.
-As we saw before the MLE approach fails to capture the small imperfections obtaining a goal 1 error of 2.48% while the generic approach does a much better job with a 0.018% goal 1 error. **Fig 13b** shows how when fully trained the generic approach learns the details of the dataset better including the slightly longer upper tail.
+Now we can go back to the delay departure to arrivals dataset, below you can see the MLE approach (**Fig 13a**) and the Generic one (**Fig13b**) introduced here side by side.
+As we saw before the MLE approach fails to capture the small imperfections obtaining a goal 1 error of 2.48% while the generic approach does a much better job with a 0.018% goal 1 error.